-The new Fitbit Charge 2 has added VO2 max functionality so represents a potential alternative, as does the Microsoft Fitness Band 2 and some Garmin trackers.
+The new Fitbit Charge 2 has added VO2 max functionality so represents a potential alternative, as does the Microsoft Fitness Band 2 and Vivosmart 3.
 These are, however, estimated values that are calculated using your user profile and resting heart rate.

 Heart rate zone training

 - Fat burn (60-70% of HRmax): Builds aerobic endurance and teaches the body to burn fat as fuel.

 - Endurance training (70-80% of HRmax): Builds cardiovascular fitness and muscle strength.
 The top of this zone is your Anaerobic Threshold or the point at which your body stops burning fat and starts burning glucose.
 If you are trying to lose body fat, its important not to train too hard.